 - Greater power in the toes

-- More suited for intermediate climbers or beginners looking to step up their game
+- Greater focus on performance for climbers looking to step up their game

-- Thinner rubber is less durable and will wear out faster.
+- Softer rubber is less durable and will wear out faster.

 Neutral shoes typically have a relaxed fit and are flat with thicker soles.
-They will likely let your toes lie flat without cramming them together in the toe box.
+They will likely let your toes lie flatter without cramming them in the toe box.